Spring Historic Preservation Course Descriptions

 American Architecture II

-This course is a survey of architecture built in the United States and its territories between 1876, the country’s first centennial, and 1989, the end of the Cold War, a date which marked America’s triumph as the only world superpower.
-It is designed to help develop competence in identifying, understanding, and analyzing historic structures, their significance, types, and styles.
-The intention is to make you proficient in the use of the methodological, historiographical, visual, and intellectual tools necessary to grasp fully the meanings of historic buildings in their various contexts.
+This course is a survey of architecture built in the United States, starting with the modernism of the Chicago School and ending with the postmodernism of Deconstructivist architecture.
+It is designed to provide an understanding of the major protagonists, schools of thought, and events shaping the development of American architecture.
+It is also intended to develop competence in identifying, understanding, and analyzing historic buildings, their significance, types, and styles.
+Students will build proficiency in the use of the historiographical, visual, and intellectual tools necessary to grasp fully the meanings of historic buildings in their various historical, cultural and political contexts.

 GIS for Preservationists